cisco/mindmeld/source/userguide/text_preparation_pipeline.rst

 This stemmer would transform "jumping" to "jump".
-The steps to use a custom Stemmer in your application are explained here.
+The steps to use a custom Stemmer in your application are explained in the section below.

+.. _custom-pipeline:

 Using a Custom TextPreparationPipeline for your Application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^